Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Abstract

 \section{Abstract}

 The increasing demands of sustainable energy, electronics, and biomedical applications call for next-generation functional materials with unprecedented properties.
 Of particular interest are emerging materials that display exceptional physical properties, making them promising candidates in energy-efficient microelectronic devices.
-As the conventional Edisonian approach becomes significantly outpaced by growing societal needs, emerging computational modeling and machine learning (ML) methods are employed for the rational design of materials.
+As the conventional Edisonian approach becomes significantly outpaced by growing societal needs, emerging computational modeling and machine learning methods are employed for the rational design of materials.
 However, the complex physical mechanisms, cost of first-principles calculations, and the dispersity and scarcity of data pose challenges to both physics-based and data-driven materials modeling.
 Moreover, the combinatorial composition--structure design space is high-dimensional and often disjoint, making design optimization nontrivial.

 In this Account, we review a team effort toward establishing a framework that integrates data-driven and physics-based methods to address these challenges and accelerate materials design.
 We begin by presenting our integrated materials design framework and its three components in a general context.
-(1) Using text mining and natural language processing (NLP) techniques, our framework first extracts and organizes relevant information dispersed in the literature.
-(2) From this initial database of relevant materials, data-driven models can be trained and subsequently employed to screen the unknown materials space.
+(1) Using text mining and natural language processing techniques, our framework first extracts and organizes relevant information dispersed in the literature.
+(2) From this initial database of relevant materials, data-driven models can be trained and subsequently employed to perform virtual screening of the unknown materials space.
 This virtual screening process can identify promising materials families for further investigation, thus narrowing down the candidate space.
-(3) Within the identified materials families, a Bayesian optimization (BO)-based adaptive discovery workflow is applied to search for materials with optimal properties.
-To extend the capability of BO, which was previously restricted to small data and numerical variables, we develop a family of uncertainty-aware ML methods for mixed numerical and categorical variables.
+(3) Within the identified materials families, a Bayesian optimization-based adaptive discovery workflow is applied to search for materials with optimal properties.
+To extend the capability of Bayesian optimization, which was previously restricted to small data and numerical variables, we develop a family of uncertainty-aware machine learning methods for mixed numerical and categorical variables.